chipsalliance/Cores-VeeR-EL2/docs/source/3-error-protection.md

 protection.
 Therefore, SEDDED ECC protection is optionally provided in VeeR EL2 as well, selectable as a core build argument.
 Note that the I-cache area increases significantly if ECC protection is used.

-## 3.4 Error Detection And Handling
+## 3.4 Error Detection and Handling

 Table 3-2 summarizes the detection of errors, the recovery steps taken, and the logging of error events for each of the VeeR EL2 memories.